Progalesaurus: Paleobiology

 Early cynodonts like Progalesaurus likely had large litters, as more derived cynodonts like Tritylodontid have been found with litters far larger than modern mammals.
-Early cynodonts have also been preserved with juveniles, suggesting they provided parental care to their young after birth or hatching.
+Early cynodonts have also been preserved with juveniles, suggesting they provided parental care to their young.

 Progalesaurus likely burrowed, as closely related taxa like Thrinaxodon and Galesaurus have been found in burrows of their own making.
-Burrowing probably helped Triassic cynodonts to avoid harsh above-ground conditions shortly after the Permian-Triassic extinction event.
+Burrowing likely helped Triassic cynodonts to avoid harsh above-ground conditions shortly after the Permian-Triassic extinction event.
 Early cynodonts have even been found in burrows with other taxa, indicating they may have cohabitated interspecifically.

-Based on tooth shape, paleontologists believe that early cynodonts like Progalesaurus were insectivores and carnivores.
-Coprolites, or fossilized feces, of cynodonts have also been found and can be used to investigate their diet.
-One coprolite of a 240 million year old cynodont even preserved parasitic nematode eggs, the earliest evidence of pinworms ever found.
+Paleontologists believe that early cynodonts like Progalesaurus were insectivores and carnivores.
+Tooth shape, in addition to coprolites, are used to investigate diet.
+One coprolite of a 240-million-year-old cynodont preserved parasitic nematode eggs, the earliest evidence of pinworms ever found.

 Paleoenvironment

-Progalesaurus lived very soon after the devastating Permian-Triassic extinction event in what is modern South Africa.
+Progalesaurus lived very soon after the Permian–Triassic extinction event in what is modern South Africa.
 Other cynodonts and potentially even other galesaurids, like Cynosaurus, crossed the extinction boundary.
-Cynodonts may have been able to survive the mass extinction due to their burrowing behavior, as perhaps living mostly underground would have pre-conditioned these burrowers to the high levels of carbon dioxide and low levels of oxygen present during the extinction event.
+Cynodonts may have been able to survive the mass extinction due to their burrowing behavior, as living mostly underground could have pre-conditioned these burrowers to the high levels of carbon dioxide and low levels of oxygen present during the extinction event.
 Cynodont diversity increased relatively rapidly after the extinction event.

-The early Triassic period was one of the hottest in the history of the Earth, however the climate in the areas cynodonts have been discovered was more temperate.
+The early Triassic period was one of the hottest in the history of the Earth; however, the climate in the areas cynodonts have been discovered was more temperate.
 There were high levels of carbon dioxide in the atmosphere.
 In the Karoo Basin, where Progalesaurus was discovered, there is evidence to suggest the area was a moderately damp open woodland.

-In the early Triassic of South Africa, Progalesaurus was accompanied by "survivor fauna," and "recovery fauna."
-A few examples of (vertebrate) survivor fauna, creatures that crossed the extinction boundary, include Lystrosaurus, Tetracynodon, Moschorhinus, and Ictidosuchoides.
+In the early Triassic of South Africa, Progalesaurus was accompanied by "survivor fauna" and "recovery fauna".
+A few examples of (vertebrate) survivor fauna, creatures that crossed the extinction boundary, include Lystrosaurus, Tetracynodon, Moschorhinus and Ictidosuchoides.
 Recovery fauna include small amphibians such as Micropholis, Galesaurids, some procolophonoids, and some archosauromorphs such as Proterosuchus.